 Travel Pram

-There are lots of great travel prams, but I recommend going for one that folds up small enough to fit as cabin baggage, such as the Baby Jogger City Tour 2 or the Silver Cross Clic.
+There are lots of great travel prams, but I recommend going for one that folds up small enough to fit as cabin baggage, such as the Redsbaby Skip3 or the Baby Jogger City Tour 2.
+We have the double version and it is still really compact – it can’t go on as hand luggage but it still doesn’t take up much room in the boot of a car.

 Baby Carrier